Dharmthummar/unix-command-implementations/README.md

 - **grep.c**: A C program implementing a simplified version of the `grep` command, searching for a string in a file and printing matching lines.
 - **end.sh**: Accepts text input until the word "end" is entered, saves it to a file (`destination`), and displays the content with a line count.
 - **head.sh**: Mimics the Unix `head` command, displaying the first N lines of a specified file.
-- **dirmange.sh**: A directory management script for creating, modifying, navigating, listing, and managing permissions of files and directories.
+- **dirmanager.sh**: A directory management script for creating, modifying, navigating, listing, and managing permissions of files and directories.
 - **tail.sh**: Mimics the Unix `tail` command, displaying the last N lines of a specified file.

 ## Prerequisites